 Q: Does data privacy concern you?

 Privacy is something I take really seriously.
 In addition, I want to protect the data security of the people with disabilities I work with.
 We don’t want personal information getting out to the whole entire world.
-I feel secure with Mylio.
+I feel secure with Mylio Photos.
 I don’t have to worry about someone hacking into my internet-based account.

 •This Q&A has been edited for clarity and brevity purposes.